Here’s a sample resume we recently produced for a Clerk in Singapore:

 - Performed full personal assistant duties to Sales Director and provided support to 5 sales managers and 40 sales representatives in performing administrative tasks [Simple, clear overview of the job you previously done.
 No need to go into deep detail about previous workscopes.]

-- In charged of transcribing, recording, and communicating minutes of meeting.
+- In charge of transcribing, recording, and communicating minutes of meeting

 - Organizational Skills, Singapore Institute of Management | 2010